DaleWylie/Holcim-Call-Sage/README.md

     -   In the settings panel, you can add new custom criteria.
 These will be included in the AI analysis for the current session only.

 2.  **Provide the Call Data**:
-    -   On the right side of the screen, fill in the required details:
+    -   On the right side of the screen, fill in the details in the following order:
+    -   **Upload Call Recording OR Input Call Transcript**:
+        -   **Option A (Recommended): Upload Audio**: Click the "Select .wav file" button to upload a call recording.
+The AI will handle the transcription automatically.
+If the filename contains a UUID, the **Conversation ID** field will be auto-filled.
+        -   **Option B: Paste Transcript**: Click the "Input Call Transcript" text to reveal a text area.
+Copy the call transcript from its source and paste it in.
+    -   *Note: If a `.wav` file is uploaded, it will take priority, and any text in the transcript box will be disregarded.*
     -   **Agent Name**: Enter the agent's first name and surname.
 This is a mandatory field.
-    -   **Interaction ID**: Enter the unique identifier for the call (e.g., from Genesys Cloud).
+    -   **Conversation ID**: Enter the unique identifier for the call (e.g., from Genesys Cloud).
 This is a mandatory field.
-    -   **Input Call Transcript OR Upload Audio**:
-        -   **Option A: Paste Transcript**: Copy the call transcript from its source and paste it into the "Input Call Transcript" text area.
-        -   **Option B: Upload Audio**: Click the "Select .wav file" button to upload a call recording.
-The AI will handle the transcription automatically.
-    -   *Note: If a `.wav` file is uploaded, it will take priority, and any text in the transcript box will be disregarded.*

 3.  **Generate the Review**:
     -   Click the **"Generate Call Review"** button at the bottom.
-    -   The button will become active once an Interaction ID, agent name, and either a transcript or a `.wav` file have been provided.
+    -   The button will become active once a Conversation ID, agent name, and either a transcript or a `.wav` file have been provided.
 A loading indicator will show that the analysis is in progress.

 4.  **Verify and Print the Review**:
     -   Once the AI has completed its analysis, the generated review will appear at the bottom of the page.
     -   If you uploaded a `.wav` file, an **audio player** will appear above the report.
     -   Review the generated scores, summaries, and feedback.
+Note the **Conversation Duration** in the summary card.
     -   Click the **timestamp badges** (e.g., `[00:01:23]`) next to a comment to jump the audio player to that specific point in the call.
     -   You can click the **pencil icon** next to any score or text block to amend it if necessary.
     -   In the "Checked By" section at the bottom of the review, enter your name.